Vic

 6. "A Tout Le Monde" [live] (3:$2)

-The "Live Trax" EP was only released in Japan and features the classic Mustaine, Friedman, Elefson and Mendoza line-up.
+The "Live Trax" EP was only released in Japan and features the classic Mustaine, Friedman, Ellefson and Menza line-up.
 It's a shame this line-up didn't record a full live album as this was when Megadeth were in their prime.
 Of course with the number of live tracks on their various live EPs, they could release a pretty smokin' live album just by compiling all those tracks.
 Track 1 was labeled as "Reckoning Day", making "Peace Sells" a hidden track.
-Tracks 1-4 were recorded at the Mesa Amphitheatre, Mesa, Arizona, July 13th, 1997.
+Tracks 1-4 were recorded at the Mesa Amphitheater, Mesa, Arizona, July 13th, 1997.
 Tracks 5-6 were recorded at the Olympic Auditorium, Los Angeles, California, February 25th, 1995.

 Megadeth - Risk (Capitol) 1999